By Kathy Landon, V.P. Branding & Professional Services, Sonic

 Hearing Device Technology

 Digital signal processing has revolutionized the hearing healthcare industry.
 Before the introduction of digital hearing devices, most instruments were very limited in how they could be personalized for an individual’s specific hearing loss.
 With digital signal processing, however, hearing technology has made tremendous advances.
 Today’s digital hearing devices have many sophisticated features that improve sound clarity and speech intelligibility, reduce noise, and provide connectivity to a host of other digital devices.
+With the introduction of new battery technology, modern types of digital hearing aids that are rechargeable have become popular because they are more convenient to use.
 Most importantly, modern hearing devices allow complete customization, allowing the hearing care professional to program or ‘tune’ the hearing device specifically to the patient’s needs.

 Here are a few important technologies that should be considered for most hearing losses: